 The Dark Horse - For Posh Pubbing

-Following a sundowner on Primrose Hill, meander down to The Dark Horse—Camden’s latest local joint in the Stable Block.
-Just opened for the season, its al fresco terrace is decked out in red-and-white striped loungers, channelling retro seaside nostalgia.
-The laid-back setup brings the indoors out—expect live music, crisp stone-baked pizzas and loaded fries, all best shared over a cold lager or a jug of spritz.
+Following a sundowner on Primrose Hill, meander down to The Dark Horse – Camden’s local joint in the Stable Block.
+Opened last year, its al fresco terrace is decked out in red-and-white striped loungers, channelling retro seaside nostalgia.
+The laid-back setup brings the indoors out – expect live music, crisp stone-baked pizzas and loaded fries, all best shared over a cold lager or a jug of spritz.
 It’s the kind of spot that feels familiar in the best way, like a back garden with better food and someone else on drinks duty.

 Book your spot on The Dark Horse terrace here.